Why Should I Use Reporting in Project Management Software?

 Without project reporting functionality built into your software, how will you create your reports?

-Your options would be limited to using a separate software system or exporting your data and then manually formatting your reports.
+Your options would be limited to using a separate software system or exporting your data and manually formatting your reports.
 Both options have significant drawbacks compared to project management software reporting.

 Exporting the data and manually formatting your reports carries the risk of manual error.
 In addition, having to re-create reports can be incredibly time-consuming.